 Compare available usage-based insurance programs

-.
-This should make accessing one easier as you can simply call your current provider to get more details, but it’s still important to get quotes from neighboring companies to comparison shop.
+This should make accessing one easier than ever.
+Just call your current provider to get more details, but it’s still important to get quotes from neighboring companies to comparison shop.

 When you do this, have the important questions at your side, including:

 - Is a usage-based car insurance program available in my state?

 - What tools do you use to track my usage?

 - Do you track more than just mileage?